ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 This tutorial requires the following prerequisites.
 - An IBM Cloud billable account.
-- Active IBM Cloud accounts for users receiving access.
+- Active IBM Cloud accounts for users who are to receive access.
 - An existing SSH Key

 ## Create resource groups